-Let's talk about the most important tool when working with beads and sequins -it's the needle -as finding just the right needle for tiny beads can be pretty tricky!
-First, it must be delicate enough to fit though a small seed bead diameter but strong enough to stitch through felt.
-Third, it must be easy to thread!
-We have two different embroidery needle suggestions -both come with a variety of sizes -you'll want to use the two smallest sizes offered for beading!
-A budget friendly option is by DMC & our favorite option is by Tulip.
-The ones by Tulip have a really great feel in the hand and the gold eye help keep the needle in great condition!
+Let's talk about the most important tool when working with beads and sequins -the needle.
+Finding the right needle for tiny beads can be tricky!
+It must be delicate enough to fit though a small seed bead and strong enough to stitch through felt.
+It must also be easy to thread!
+Our favorite option is by Tulip.
+The needles by Tulip have a great feel in the hand and the gold eye keeps the needle in great condition!

-To stitch on the sequins you can just skip the bead and stitch the sequins right on to your felt or fabric -but you would be left with a visible strand of thread, which can be distracting or even messy on your final design.
-To avoid that we like to top our sequins with a single bead.
-It adds more dimension to your item and keeps things sparkling clean.
-To do this thread a single strand of floss or thread and come up from behind your felt.
+Sequins don't need a bead to stay in place but the thread will be visible, which can look messy or distracting on the final project.
+We prefer to top our sequins with a single bead.
+It adds dimension to the project and keeps things sparkling clean.
+To add a sequin and bead, thread a single strand of floss or thread and come up from behind the felt.
 Add a single sequin and then a bead.
-Then, bring the the needle back through the sequin center to secure.
+Bring the the needle back through the sequin center (skipping the bead opening) to secure.

-I love the sequin/bead look but I love accenting sequins with individual beads even more -it makes it look like a dusting of glitter!
+I love the look of stacked sequins and beads but I may love accenting with individual beads even more!
+The beads look like a dusting of glitter.

-To finish the star for a hair clip -whip stitch the back on filling with a pinch of polyfil prior to closing.
-Secure onto a hair clip.
+To finish the star for a hair clip, whip stitch an identical, undecorated star to the back.
+Add a pinch of stuffing prior to stitching closed.
+Secure to a hair clip.